-Deborah Dowsett - IAHA member and Yarning Session participant

-"I found the IAHA member Yarning sessions particularly helpful to discover how other members were travelling on their COVID journey and coping with different issues.
+Deborah Dowsett - IAHA member and Yarning Session participant travelling on their COVID journey and coping with different issues.
 The yarning sessions also provided a safe and inclusive space to connect with other members, guided by excellent facilitators, who made you feel comfortable to share your journey.
 Some very interesting and thought-provoking subjects were discussed and I thank IAHA for providing the innovative opportunity to connect culturally, despite the adverse circumstances we are currently experiencing."